 We spoke with the family, and her mother informed us that she has no allergies to materials, and the sizes for her arms.
 Neither the family nor the band director had a fixed idea of what they wanted from us, but the mother said that having an object to grip in her Hero arm wouldn’t work as well since both of her arms are used, and she only has the one Hero arm.

 The thought behind this design was a basic arm that had a drill chuck clamp to grip on the end of the drumsticks or mallets.
-The prosthetic had a suction attachment to her arm, shoulder straps, and a clamp on the hand to hold the instruments.
+The prosthetic had a compression strap attachment to her arm and a clamp on the hand to hold the instruments.

 Pros: This would allow for more variable sizes in what it could hold, and would firmly hold them.

-Cons: This would be hard to clean and might be harder for her to change out the sticks.
+Cons: This would be hard to clean and might be harder to change out the sticks.

 Pro: These would be very firm to hold the instruments, and would be easy to use/maintain.